SJK 171

 The show includes the cultural beginnings from the late 60s to early 70s of United Graffiti Artists, which was founded in 1972.
 UGA included 20 of the best graffiti artists in New York City.
 SJK 171, MIKE 171, TAKI 183, and HENRY 161 were featured as some of the cultivators from the start of graffiti in Washington Heights, New York City.

-Also included in the show is another club, Writers Corner 188, that began in the early 1970s, which was started by fellow artist STITCH 1 (R.I.P.)
-SJK 171, MIKE 171, SNAKE 1, and ROCKY 184 who were among its members.
+Also included in the show is Writers Corner 188 (WC188), which began in the early 1970s.
+WC188 was started by fellow artist STITCH 1 (R.I.P.), SNAKE 1, and ROCKY 184.
+SJK 171 and MIKE 171

 Picture